Test-Driven Development for Code Generation: PARAMETERS AFFECTING TDD

+Providing test cases led to a consistent increase in the number of problems solved across difficulty levels, increasing the total number of problems solved by 7.72\%.
+This underscores the importance of test cases in aiding code generation across all difficulty levels.

+Remediation loops further enhance performance in the CodeChef dataset, with an improvement of 9.36\%.
+This indicates the LLM's capacity for self-improvement and its ability to tackle increasingly sophisticated challenges, particularly for medium-difficulty problems.
+The complexities associated with correctly handling input and output operations likely contribute to the higher impact of remediation on full program synthesis required for CodeChef tasks.
+Most of the CodeChef problems (47.18\% or 519 problems) remained unsolved in our testing configurations.
+Allowing more remediation attempts could potentially improve these numbers, but our experiments show diminishing returns with increased iterations.

+We consider private tests for additional validation to gauge the impact of supplied tests.
+These tests, not disclosed beforehand, are used by grading systems on platforms like CodeChef to determine correctness.
+We leveraged these private test suites to evaluate the generated solutions by evaluating the solutions on the platform itself.
+The results can be seen in the last column of Table~\ref{tab:private_tests_impact_across_benchmarks}.
+We note that we still observe a 7.27\% improvement in the correctness of solutions across the dataset comprising 1100 problems.

 Our analysis, as illustrated in Figure~\ref{distribution}, delves into the relationship between problem difficulty and the success rate of generated solutions.
-The data reveals a clear trend: simpler problems tend to be solved effectively using tests alone, while more complex problems often require the additional step of remediation for successful resolution.
+The data reveals a clear trend: simpler problems tend to be solved effectively using tests alone, while more complex problems often require additional remediation for successful resolution.
 Notably, the most challenging problems remained unsolved, indicating a direct correlation between problem difficulty and the likelihood of resolution through our current methodological framework.
+We see that a much less expensive operation of supplying tests quite significantly impacts the fraction of solved problems.

-Lastly, the discrepancy observed between the success of solutions on public tests versus their failure on CodeChef's private tests raises important considerations.
+Lastly, the discrepancy observed between the success of solutions on public tests versus their failure on CodeChef's private tests raises important concerns.
 Our analysis of difficulty scores for problems that failed only on private tests yielded an average score of 1627.75, situating these problems within the medium difficulty range.
-The performance of GPT-4 generated solutions on these tests—where 16 were partially accepted, two caused judge errors, six resulted in runtime errors, and 25 exceeded time limits—underscores the necessity of comprehensive testing.
-These findings highlight the importance of developing more robust tests that can anticipate and mitigate such issues, despite efficiency not being the primary focus of this investigation.
+The performance of GPT-4 generated solutions on these tests, where 16 were partially accepted, two caused judge errors, six resulted in runtime errors, and 25 exceeded time limits—underscores the necessity of comprehensive testing.
+These findings highlight the importance of developing more robust tests that can anticipate and mitigate such issues despite efficiency not being the primary focus of this investigation.